-Context Proposed Site 3: 35-37 and Car Park Leigham Court Road SW16 Site address and postcode 35-37 and Car Park Leigham Court Road SW16 Ward Current: Streatham Wells Proposed: Streatham Hill East Site area 0.22 ha Land ownership Lambeth Council Existing land uses Car park Public toilets (disused) 35-37 Leigham Court Road Local Plan Place and Neighbourhood policy PN4: Streatham London Plan and Local Plan designations Nos 35-37 Leigham Court Road are within Streatham major town centre but not in a primary shopping area.
+Context Proposed Site 3: 35-37 and Car Park Leigham Court Road SW16 Site address and postcode 35-37 and Car Park Leigham Court Road SW16 Ward Streatham Hill East Site area 0.22 ha Land ownership Lambeth Council Existing land uses Car park Public toilets (disused) 35-37 Leigham Court Road Local Plan Place and Neighbourhood policy PN4: Streatham London Plan and Local Plan designations Nos 35-37 Leigham Court Road are within Streatham major town centre but not in a primary shopping area.
 The car park at the rear of the site is not within the town centre.
 Neighbourhood Development Plan None Community Infrastructure Levy charging zones Lambeth CIL Zone DMCIL2 Band 2 Heritage assets There are no heritage assets within the site.
 Near the site: Streatham High Road/Streatham Hill Conservation Area adjoins to the north, west, and south-west.
 Leigham Court Road (North) Conservation Area adjoins to the south.
 Nos.
 39 and 43 Leigham Court Road immediately adjoining the site and are positive contributors to this conservation area.
 No. 45 and the synagogue make a neutral contribution to the conservation area; their main merits are their sympathetic height.
 No. 49 Leigham Court Road is locally listed and a positive contributor to this conservation area.
-Views None Transport and access PTAL 6a Leigham Court Road is a 'Local Distributor Road' Streatham Hill is a Healthy Routes 'Partnership route' Site is close to Streatham Hill station Located in Streatham Hill Low Traffic Neighbourhood Good bus links with a number of bus stops close by on Streatham High Road Not currently within a Controlled Parking Zone Some Red Route 30 minute parking/loading along Leigham Court Road Air Quality Focus Area Yes - Brixton/Streatham Energy Located in a Heat Network Priority Area.
+Views None Transport and access PTAL 6a Leigham Court Road is a Local Distributor Road Streatham Hill is a Partnership Healthy Route Site is close to Streatham Hill station Located in Streatham Hill Low Traffic Neighbourhood Good bus links with bus stops on Streatham High Road Not currently within a Controlled Parking Zone There is a Red Route 30 minute parking/loading along Leigham Court Road Air Quality Focus Area Yes - Brixton/Streatham Energy Located in a Heat Network Priority Area.
+Flood risk The site is within flood risk zone 1.
+There are no known surface water management issues at this site.